Puskass/media-rtk/README.md

 4. **Server-Side Rendering (SSR) Support:** Redux Toolkit Query is designed to work well with server-side rendering, providing efficient data fetching in SSR environments.

-### Cons:

-1. **Learning Curve:** There might be a learning curve associated with understanding the concepts of queries, mutations, and the overall workflow of Redux Toolkit Query.

-2. **Additional Dependencies:** Redux Toolkit Query might introduce additional dependencies to your project.

-3. **Redux Dependency:** If your project doesn't use Redux, introducing Redux Toolkit Query might be an overhead.

 ---